congcong-hehe/AffineArithmetic/README.md

 C++ implementation for Affine Arithmetic.

-I want to implement it on CPU and GPU with high efficiency.
+I want to implement it on CPUwith high efficiency.

-CPU/AffineArithmetic3 is the most complicated and effient.
+CPU/AffineArithmetic3 is the most complicated and efficient.